File Uploads Guide

 - Protocol Detectors - Parse files from different protocols (HTTP, Express)

-- Storage Adapters - Save files to different backends (local, S3, etc.)
+- Storage Adapters - Save files to local storage or generate mock S3-style URLs for demos

 How It Works